Leonia NJ Illegal BB Gun Possession Defense Attorneys

 Illegal Paintball Gun, BB Gun, and Airsoft Gun Possession in New Jersey: N.J.S.A.
 2C:39-5(b)

-A criminal charge for illegal possession of a paintball gun, BB gun, or Airsoft gun is governed by N.J.S.A.
+Specifically, a criminal charge for illegal possession of a paintball gun, BB gun, or Airsoft gun is governed by N.J.S.A.
 2C:39-5(b):

 § 2C:39-5.
 Unlawful possession of weapons